CIT28/files/w4/ps0p1.md

 - For each problem you need to:
     1. Add heading 2 md text for each problem with text
         - 'Problem #'
+        - add the backticks
     2. Use the SQLITE3 terminal to write your SQL commands to solve the problem.
     3. Once you have solved with the correct output (see below for test)
+    4. Refer back to Week 4 Attendance instructions for how to complete the poe workflow.
-        - Complete the authentic, pow and git workflow
+        - Complete the new poe, pow and git workflow
-    4. Commit with message:
+    5. Commit with message:
         - **COMMIT MESSAGE - "Prob 1 complete"**

 **CONTENT FROM CS50 SITE STARTS HERE**